demianbrecht/sanction/README.rst

 Overview
 --------
-py-sanction a fully tested, extensible client implementation of the OAuth2 protocol [#]_.
+py-sanction a fully tested, 100% protocol-compilant, extensible client implementation of the OAuth2 protocol [#]_.
 The goal of this project that sets it apart from other implementations is that it aims to provide a core implementation that adheres to the OAuth2 protocol, while exposing an interface that allows for trivial